thealjey/keml/docs/state.md

 1. `if:intersects` is turned ON when the element intersects the viewport
 1. `if` specified on any element, including the same one that issued a state action, and subscribes to a single state action
+1. any attribute starting with `x-` will be activated when a state action turns ON — replacing any existing attribute of the same name — and restored to its original value when the state action turns OFF

 ## Loading State Example